Abstract Requirements & Information

 What is an abstract?

 An abstract is a short summary of your research.
 It should explain the purpose and plan you've used to do your research.
 For any research based project, you will generally need some type of abstract.
-The SRS helps you hone your skills in creating abstracts though our Abstract Workshops.
+For the SRS, your abstract must not exceed 250 words.

 What type of abstract do I need for the SRS?

 Your SRS abstract should briefly state the problem or purpose of the research, explain the supported hypothesis, indicate the theoretical or experimental plan used, summarize the principle finding, point out the major conclusions, and if applicable how your research fits into the designated field of study.
 It should also be understandable for an educated audience of readers outside of the designated field.
+It must not exceed 250 words.

 Please do NOT include schemes, figures, graphs, tables, charts, or references.

 All SRS participants are expected to be professional in the language that they use and to avoid language, humor, or comments that could be considered sexist or disrespectful by colleagues and other students.
+Remember, your abstracts will be published online, so be professional!

 Ready to submit your abstract?